Skip to main content

 Code compliance boundary: Jurisdictions enforcing the IBC may require that repaired foundations meet current prescriptive minimums for footing width, depth, and reinforcement.
 If a repair would require more than 50% reconstruction of the foundation system to achieve code compliance, full replacement is typically classified as the more efficient and code-consistent path.
 The AHJ makes the final determination.

-Cost-effectiveness boundary: The home improvement directory purpose and scope outlines how qualified contractors are classified within this network.
+Cost-effectiveness boundary: The home improvement provider network purpose and scope outlines how qualified contractors are classified within this network.
 Foundation repair costs vary by method and extent; pier systems range from approximately $1,000 to $3,000 per pier installed (structural cost ranges are field-variable and should be obtained via licensed contractor estimate).
 When repair costs approach 60–70% of replacement cost with no improvement to long-term service life, replacement is the economically rational choice per standard construction estimating practice.

 Permits are required in virtually all US jurisdictions for structural foundation work.
 Inspections at footing, reinforcement, and backfill stages are standard.
-The how to use this home improvement resource page describes how to navigate contractor selection and verification tools within this directory.
+The how to use this home improvement resource page describes how to navigate contractor selection and verification tools within this network.

 References